Canadice, New York

 Canadice is a town in Ontario County, New York, United States.
 The population was 1,674 at the 2020 census.

 The Town of Canadice is in the Finger Lakes region of New York and is in the southwestern part of its county.

 History

+The name of the town Canadice is a corruption of various words in local languages approximating 'Skaneadice', a common placename meaning 'long lake' which here referred to Canadice Lake.
+It would originally have been written Ska-ne-o'-dice in Onondaga and Seneca.